|

 Backgammon (Tavli) is loved by many and integral to the culture of Cyprus!
 It's the Greek version of backgammon (tavli in Greek is board) and very popular with people of all ages.

-Tavli used to be the preserve of only men who could always be seen playing the game and sipping coffee in their local Greek Kafenion (cafe only for men).
+The game used to be the preserve of only men who could always be seen playing the game and sipping coffee in their local Kafenion.

-Otherwise know as worry beads and also very much part of everyday Cyprus culture.
+Kombolói, otherwise know as worry beads, are a part of everyday Cyprus culture.

 The culture of Cyprus is rich in history and the myths and legends of Aphrodite.